An elephant beside safari jeeps on a Yala drive from Arana

 Elephant Tracking

-A day trip to Udawalawa, where large elephant herds move through open grassland year-round.
+A day trip to Udawalawe, where large elephant herds move through open grassland year-round.
 Reliable sightings at the tank.
-The Udawalawa Elephant Transit Home is nearby.
+The Udawalawe Elephant Transit Home is nearby.

 Learn more